MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/sustainability.md

 [Bühler Group's](https://customers.microsoft.com/story/730776-buhler-group-consumer-goods-azure-iot-germany)'s IoT platform, known as Bühler Insights and powered by Azure IoT Hub, generates vital data so customers can monitor machine performance and generate accurate records for every product batch, helping food producers optimize safety, sustainability, and transparency across the supply chain.

-### Emerging Software Design Principle
+## Emerging Software Design Principles

 More opportunities have arisen recently to design software that is more sustainable.
-[Green Software Development](https://nam06.safelinks.protection.outlook.com/GetUrlReputation) is an emerging discipline with principles, philosophies and competencies to define, develop and run sustainable software applications.
+[Green Software](https://learn.greensoftware.foundation/practitioner/introduction) is an emerging discipline with principles, patterns, philosophies, practices, and competencies to define, develop and run sustainable software applications.
 The sooner this discipline is adopted into your sustainability journey, the better, as it will help to reduce the carbon emissions consumed by applications.

+Read more about building [Sustainable workloads on Azure](/azure/architecture/framework/sustainability/sustainability-get-started) in the Azure Well-Architected Framework guidance.

 ## The Microsoft sustainability journey